-Near cache which is a smaller local cache that stores the most recently or most frequently accessed data.
+Partitioned and replicated caches can also be fronted by a "near cache" which is a smaller local cache that stores the most recently or most frequently accessed data in the on-heap memory.
 Just like with a partitioned cache, you can control the size of the near cache and its eviction policies.

 Near caches can be created directly on client nodes by passing

-Ignite.getOrCreateCache(CacheConfiguration, NearCacheConfiguration) method if you need both start a distributed cache dynamically and create a near-cache for it.
+Ignite.getOrCreateCache(CacheConfiguration, NearCacheConfiguration) method if you need to both start a distributed cache dynamically and create a near cache for it.

 <bean class="org.apache.ignite.configuration.CacheConfiguration"> <property name="name" value="myCache" /> <property name="nearConfiguration"> <bean class="org.apache.ignite.configuration.NearCacheConfiguration"> <property name="nearEvictionPolicy"> <bean class="org.apache.ignite.cache.eviction.lru.LruEvictionPolicy"> <property name="maxSize" value="100000"/> </bean> </property> </bean> </property> </bean>

-In a majority of use cases, whenever utilizing Ignite with affinity colocation, near caches should not be used.
+Usually, when using Ignite with affinity collocation, near caches should not be used.
 If computations are collocated with the corresponding partition cache nodes then the near cache is simply not needed because all the data is available locally in the partitioned cache.
-However, there are cases when it is simply impossible to send computations to remote nodes.
-For cases like this near caches can significantly improve scalability and the overall performance of the application.
+However, there are cases when it is impossible to send computations to remote nodes.
+For cases like these, near caches can significantly improve scalability and the overall performance of the application.